MattesGroeger/mattesgroeger.github.io/source/_posts/2010-03-14-icon-badge-for-windows.markdown

 categories: [ActionScript, Air, Api, Lib]
 ---

-{% img left /images/posts/WindowsSystemTray.jpg %}

 Until now the [Air Icon Badge library](/blog/2010/02/08/icon-badge-library-for-air/) implementation only supported OS X dock icons.
 Nevertheless it is easy to extend the implementation for utilizing it as Windows system tray icon.
 In this article I will demonstrate how this could be realized.

 <!-- more -->

+{% img center /images/posts/WindowsSystemTray.jpg %}

 ## Demo